 The Salvation Army provides a network of support for people in regional and remote areas in need of practical assistance, or who would simply benefit from a listening ear or a hand of friendship.

 The Salvation Army has 12 Rural Chaplains covering most of NSW, ACT and Queensland.
 The Outback Flying Service also operates in remote and isolated areas.
+Our chaplains conduct regular visits to farmers and rural workers, maintaining ongoing personal contact and support between visits.

 - liaise with other community and statutory bodies, including the Royal Flying Doctor Service, local land services, the School of the Air, rural & remote mental health networks, NSW Department of Agriculture and Fisheries, NSW Department of Primary Industries, and Rural Chaplains from other churches.